 Today’s technical white paper walks the line between disseminating information and marketing, acting as an education and lead generation tool for technology companies.
 A technical white paper is not a datasheet, nor is it an advertising tool for your product.
 It’s a piece of long-form content written to tell prospects a story about an industry problem and a solution.

-More than a case study or list of features and benefits, the technical white paper helps you build authority and trustworthiness with your target audience and illustrates your expertise.
+More than a case study or list of features and benefits, the technical white paper helps businesses build authority and trustworthiness with their target audience and illustrate their expertise.
 Here, we’ve compiled a comprehensive technical white paper guide that tells you everything you need to know about this powerful marketing technique.

 A common technical white paper definition is a document that sets out to explain a business problem and a tech-based solution to that problem.
 Primarily a B2B marketing tool, this type of white paper strives to make the sometimes complex ideas prevalent in the high-tech world coherent to those who aren’t experts in the field.

 A well-written white paper speaks to those tasked with finding solutions as well as the decision-makers who hold the purse strings.
 As a top to middle-of-the-funnel piece of content, a white paper functions as a lead generator and lead nurturing collateral.

 A technical white paper does not include: